Bidon15/popsigner/doc/popkins/tasks/README.md

 - **Streams 2 & 3 (OP Stack & Nitro) can run in parallel** - they're independent
 - **Stream 4 requires both Stream 2 & 3 complete** - it bundles artifacts from both
+- **Stream 5 (Web UI) requires Stream 1 (API handlers)** - but can run parallel to Streams 2-4
 - **Within a stream**, tasks are sequential (follow dependency chain)

+### Stream 5 Priority

+⚠️ **Stream 5 is CRITICAL** for user-facing functionality.
+Without it, users cannot:
+- See their deployments in the dashboard
+- Create new chain deployments through the UI
+- Monitor deployment progress
+- Access POPKins at all from the web interface

+**Current workaround:** CLI only (`popctl bootstrap create`)